seetaresearch/dragon/Docs/api/python/contents/ops.rst

 `Repeat`_          Repeat the input along the given axis.
 `Transpose`_       Transpose the input according to the given permutations.
 `Tile`_            Tile the input according to the given multiples.
-`Pad`_             Pad the input according to the given paddings.
+`Pad`_             Pad the input according to the given sizes.
 `Crop`_            Crop the input according to the given starts and sizes.
 `OneHot`_          Generate the one-hot representation of inputs.
 `Flatten`_         Flatten the input along the given axes.